NBISweden/workshop-reproducible-research/docs/git.md

 # Ignore all files in the data/ directory
 data/*

-# Exclude the metadata file be prefixing it with an exclamation mark
+# Exclude the metadata file by prefixing it with an exclamation mark
 !data/metadata.txt
 ```